 You know that thing you do every day when a customer walks into your store or contacts you via email.
 It’s the heart of crowdfunding.
 Yup, that human connection that is the cornerstone of any small business is actually the thing that makes people back projects.
 They hear your story and they want to be a part of it or to support you or to get your product that solves a problem they’ve needed solved.
 It’s not just the bread that brings people across town to your bakery, it’s you, your distinctive take on bread, and the kind of people you hire to interact with them.

 You’re daunted by social media, right?
 That shouldn’t stop you.
 I’m not suggesting that you ignore social media, but you can employ a much more effective and less costly marketing strategy: email marketing.
 That email list of a couple hundred people that you’ve been collecting in your store or at the local farmer’s market.
 That’s more than most tech start-ups have.
 Which group of people do you think will be most likely to back your campaign: a thousand strangers on Facebook or a hundred people who have enough interest in your business to give you their email?
 Not sure how to do email marketing?
-Take an online class or get someone to train you one-on-one like my friends over at Small Biz Triage.
+Check out our blog “Email Marketing is like Stocking your Crowdfunding Pantry” for some email marketing fundamentals that apply to much more than just crowdfunding.

-5) Campaigns for $10,000 or less in funding are the most successful.
+5) Rewards crowdfunding campaigns for $10,000 or less in funding are the most successful.

 The same survey I referred to earlier indicates that many small businesses are looking for loans of $10,000 or less.
 Well, guess what?
 Crowdfunding projects raising $10,000 or less are the MOST successful.
-In fact, on Kickstarter only 188 projects have raised over $1M dollars but over 75,000 projects have successfully raised $10,000 or less.
+In fact, on Kickstarter only 614 projects (as of December 2021) have raised over $1M dollars but over 141,429 projects have successfully raised $10,000 or less.
 The great thing about rewards crowdfunding is that if you need more funding, you can launch another campaign.
 And if you deliver on what you promise in your rewards, the backers of your previous campaigns will be the first to help.
 This is exactly what wallet maker Articulate did.
 They have successfully raised funds seven times via crowdfunding.